Berbers

-Berbers, or the Berber peoples, (Note: بربر.) also known as Amazigh (Note: /ˌæməˈziːk, -iːx/ AM-ə-ZEEK(H); أمازيغ; Amaziɣ (ⴰⵎⴰⵣⵉⵖ or ⵎⵣⵗ), singular.) or Imazighen, (Note: Imaziɣen (ⵉⵎⴰⵣⵉⵖⵏ or ⵎⵣⵗⵏ), plural.) are a diverse grouping of distinct ethnic groups indigenous to North Africa who predate the arrival of Arabs in the Maghreb.
-Their main connections are identified by their usage of Berber languages, most of them mutually unintelligible, which are part of the Afroasiatic language family.
+Berbers, also known as Amazighs (Note: /ˌæməˈziːk, -iːx/ AM-ə-ZEEK(H); Amaziɣ (ⴰⵎⴰⵣⵉⵖ or ⵎⵣⵗ), singular; أمازيغ.) or Imazighen, (Note: Imaziɣen (ⵉⵎⴰⵣⵉⵖⵏ or ⵎⵣⵗⵏ), plural.) are an ethnic group (Note: Sources stating Berbers/Amazighs are an ethnic group:) indigenous to North Africa.
+They are primarily connected by their use of Berber languages, which are part of the Afroasiatic language family.

-They are indigenous to the Maghreb region of North Africa, where they live in scattered communities across parts of Morocco, Algeria, Libya, and to a lesser extent Tunisia, Mauritania, northern Mali and northern Niger (Azawagh).
+The Berbers are indigenous to the Maghreb region of North Africa, where they live in communities across parts of Morocco, Algeria, Libya, and to a lesser extent Tunisia, Mauritania, northern Mali and northern Niger (Azawagh).
 Smaller Berber communities are also found in Burkina Faso and Egypt's Siwa Oasis.
+Many in the community view the exonym "Berber", equivalent and related to the Arabic word for "barbarian" (بربر), as pejorative, and prefer the endonym "Amazigh".

 Descended from Stone Age cultures indigenous to North Africa, accounts of the Imazighen were first mentioned in Ancient Egyptian writings.
 From about 2000 BC, Berber languages spread westward from the Nile Valley across the northern Sahara into the Maghreb.
 A series of Berber peoples such as the Mauri, Masaesyli, Massyli, Musulamii, Gaetuli, and Garamantes gave rise to Berber kingdoms, such as Numidia and Mauretania.
 Other kingdoms appeared in late antiquity, such as Altava, Aurès, Ouarsenis, and Hodna.
-Berber kingdoms were eventually suppressed by the Arab conquests of the 7th and 8th centuries AD.
-This started a process of cultural and linguistic assimilation known as Arabization, which influenced the Berber population.
-Arabization involved the spread of Arabic language and Arab culture among the Berbers, leading to the adoption of Arabic as the primary language and conversion to Islam.
+Berber kingdoms were eventually suppressed by the Arab conquests of the 7th and 8th centuries AD, which initiated a long process of cultural and linguistic Arabization.
+This involved the spread of Arabic language and Arab culture among the Berbers, as well as their conversion to Islam.
 Notably, the Arab migrations to the Maghreb from the 7th century to the 17th century accelerated this process.
-Berber tribes remained powerful political forces and founded new ruling dynasties in the 10th and 11th centuries, such as the Zirids, Hammadids, various Zenata principalities in the western Maghreb, and several Taifa kingdoms in al-Andalus, and empires of the Almoravids and Almohads.
+However, Berber tribes remained powerful political forces and created dynasties that ruled much of North Africa and the Iberian Peninsula from the eleventh to sixteenth centuries such as the Zirids, Hammadids, various Zenata principalities in the western Maghreb, and several Taifa kingdoms in al-Andalus, and empires of the Almoravids and Almohads.
 Their Berber successors – the Marinids, the Zayyanids, and the Hafsids – continued to rule until the 16th century.
 From the 16th century onward, the process continued in the absence of Berber dynasties; in Morocco, they were replaced by Arabs claiming descent from the Islamic prophet Muhammad.